cloudfoundry/app-autoscaler/README.md

     --secret cf-autoscaler-client-secret
 ```

 The following sections describe how to test, deploy and run `CF-AutoScaler` service manually.
-You can also use script `./bin/getStart.sh` to complete all these steps.

 ### Run Unit Tests